ricardodragon/toolservice/README.md

   * String
 * timeStampTicks: Date of the transition in Ticks
   * Long
+* previoustLife: Life span of the tool at the time of transition
+  * Double
 * tool: Tool of the history
   * Tool Json